mavanish/VirTex/docs/source/index.rst

 .. note::

    This project is under active development.
-We are actively adding various other capabilities to calculate various other texture related properties for atomistic microstructure.
+We are actively adding other capabilities to calculate various other texture related properties for atomistic microstructure.
 The code is published on `Github <https://github.com/mrcavam/VirTex>`_.

 Citing
 ======